 The Yeomen of the Guard was popular in the 19th Century, but is now rarely performed.
 This FAMS production was directed by Christine Logan with six performances in 2014.

 artistic director's thoughts:

-Peter took over for the rest of the season and continued the transformation.
+Peter was a reluctant to take over from Prue, but she had no doubts: "If I can do it – so can you."
+He conducted for the rest of the season and continued the transformation.
 Luckily, he quite enjoyed the experience!
-So did Ruth Brent who assisted and Sandy Gray who designed our sets then took over singing in the chorus for the final shows – well, miming really!
-(You’ll see her in the video clips).
+So did Ruth Brent who assisted, and Sandy Gray who designed our sets and sang in the chorus for the final shows – well, mimed really!
+(You’ll see her in the show reel).

 Endangered Productions was born!